Power system flexibility is already here, just too little

 Flexibility is the ability of a consumer, electricity generator, or any other technology (like storage) to adjust how they feed in electricity to the grid, or consume electricity from the grid in response to grid needs or solar availability.

-Flexibility means less investment is needed for slow-to-build grid infrastructure.
+Flexibility means less investment is needed for expensive and slow-to-build grid infrastructure.
 We also need to focus on the efficient and smart operation of grids with smart electrified resources.
 In real life that looks like a solar power plant coupled with battery storage, or a smart charging station that charges a car when rooftop solar PV is producing abundantly.

 Flexibility allows our grids to adapt swiftly to this transition, enabling us to do more with less while achieving decarbonisation as efficiently as possible.
 However, Europe must multiply five-fold its flexibility capacity by 2030 to keep up with this growing electricity demand, a target we are currently far from meeting.